simov/grant-aws/README.md

 ## Routes

 Grant relies on the request path to determine the provider name and any static override being used.

-Grant uses the following event keys to determine the request path:
+The following event keys are being used to determine the request path:

 | Gateway | Event | Key
 | :-:     | :-:   | :-